 An Introduction to Australian Superannuation and Pensions

-As we mention elsewhere, planning for your retirement does not just include focussing on building up your superannuation balance, but ensuring that you have adequate assets in total to meet your retirement income needs.
+As we mention elsewhere, planning for your retirement should not just include focussing on your superannuation balance, but ensuring that you have adequate and appropriate assets in total to meet your retirement income needs.
 However, outside home ownership, superannuation is already the second most substantial asset held by Australian families, and its importance will grow over time.

 To be frank, superannuation is overly complex, largely for reasons of politics rather than good policy, and unless your situation is relatively simple you cannot be expected to have a full appreciation of how superannuation affects you and your available options.
 For that reason, we strongly recommend that you consider seeking experienced financial planning advice earlier rather than later, and certainly in the decade prior to your planned retirement - your fifties for most people.

 The relative complexity of superannuation is illustrated by the schematic or "simplified" flow chart of superannuation which we have constructed; and this is not a complete overview.
 It doesn't for example cover certain specific areas, such as co-contributions, or the departing Australia superannuation payments (DASP) available to some temporary residents.
 It is not intended as an alternative to discussions with either your financial advisor or Centrelink, but to provide some help in putting the whole system in perspective.